 Ethical supplier mandate and ethical supplier threshold

-We developed the Ethical Supplier Threshold (the Threshold) and Ethical Supplier Mandate (the Mandate) as complementary policies for the Buy Queensland procurement approach.
+The Ethical Supplier Threshold (the Threshold) and Ethical Supplier Mandate (the Mandate) are part of Buy Queensland 2023.

 The Threshold reflects the minimum legal responsibilities expected of all suppliers who want to do business with the Queensland Government.
 It applies to all Queensland Government suppliers in all categories.

 The Mandate outlines how the Queensland Government will manage instances where a supplier fails to comply with a policy requirement, regulatory requirement, or contractual obligation and how penalties may be applied.